Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 How do eligible recipients apply?

-Enrolment will involve a young person confirming their consent to join the pilot, completing a series of questions in line with equalities monitoring, and providing their payment account details for receipt of payments.
+Enrolment involves a young person confirming their consent to join the pilot, completing a series of questions in line with equalities monitoring, and providing their payment account details for receipt of payments.

 What advice will be given to care leavers before signing up?

-Prior to any decision about joining the pilot, eligible applicants will be invited to attend sessions with an independent advisor where they will have the opportunity to discuss the application/payment process and the effects this could have on their benefit entitlement.
+Prior to any decision about joining the pilot, eligible applicants are invited to meet (over the phone or in person) with an independent advisor where they have the opportunity to discuss the application/payment process and the effects this could have on their benefit entitlement.
 This will enable them to make an informed choice about participation.

 The discussion will include information about benefits, education, employment and the wider package of support.